 For this metric, we assessed each shoe based upon what terrain it is designed for.
 It did not seem right to give a sticky rubber trail shoes a better score than an urban trainer for its improved performance on hiking trails.
 For trail-centric shoes, we hiked off-road and even off-trail, in dry, dusty conditions as well as wet and slippery.
 For urban-focused shoes, we ran parkour-style through town and tested how well the soles stuck to smooth urban surfaces.

-The top scores in this metric go to the New Balance Minimus Trail 10v1 and the Merrell Trail Glove 5 ECO.
-The supple sole on the Minimus Trail 10v1, combined with the sticky rubber and the circular lugs with flex grooves made our feet feel like gecko toes.
+The top score in this metric goes to the New Balance Minimus Trail 10v1.
+The supple sole on this model, combined with the sticky rubber and the circular lugs with flex grooves made our feet feel like gecko toes.
 We stuck to just about everything.
-And the smoother profile with finer lugs on the Trail Glove 5 ECO handled an impressive variety of surfaces.

 The KSO EVO features an excellent, low profile sole that allows water to drain and therefore handles wet terrain well, but also navigates loose and dusty terrain with relative ease — mainly because you are really close to the ground, well balanced, and your feet can flex and grab at the ground through the ultra-thin soles.
 And the confusingly named Vibram FiveFingers KSO (not the EVO version) has a unique feature for traction on wet surfaces: A sole split design that opens up narrow slits when bent.

-One of the more unique shoes in this review is the Inov-8 Bare-XF 210 V2 with its grippy sides designed specifically for climbing ropes.
+One of the more unique shoes in this review is the Inov-8 Bare-XF 210 V2, with its grippy sides designed specifically for climbing ropes.
 We think this is awesome if also a bit "nichey."
-This category of footwear is designed to help us feel free and light, and footwear that is designed to help us climb as part of an ordinary gym workout seems pretty cool to us.
+This category of footwear is designed to help you feel free and light, and footwear that is designed to help you climb as part of an ordinary gym workout is pretty darn cool.

 We love gear, but we don't have endless space in our garage to accumulate more and more of it.
-We like shoes, for example, that perform well for a variety of tasks, over several terrain types, and through several seasons.
+For that reason, we like shoes that perform well for a variety of tasks, over several terrain types, and through several seasons.
 Barefoot shoes are more of a niche purchase for most folks, it's true, but it's always smart to think about the full scope of the activities you plan to undertake.
 This way, you can choose something that will happily get used on the regular.

 Testing minimalist and barefoot-inspired footwear was a great adventure.
 It took us down many paths we didn't anticipate — literally and figuratively.
 In the end, we realized that these shoes are more about the lifestyle they inspire rather than the strict performance of the product.
 In our effort to design the most rigorous and thorough tests, we ended up transforming our own performance.
-At the end of months of training and testing, we are stoked to report stronger feet and more fun on the run.
+At the end of months of training and testing, we are delighted to report stronger feet and more fun overall while running.
 But we've also learned that this is an ongoing process and one that requires diligent and consistent training.
 It might be a shift in lifestyle, minor for some, major for others — we found it to be well worth it.

 — Lyra Pierotti